INeddHelp/ShutNet/README.md

 No, it will not, however, it will delete the system log, which can be useful, but not essential.

+P.S.
+I suggest you to not try the exe file its a WIP

 ---

 # Instructions